ZhengjiWang125/MobilePhonePricePrediction/README.md

 For the methodology part, please look at report.pdf

-For the code and detail, please
+For the code and detail, please view DA project_2078.ipynb